-Whether you’re launching a game title, streaming series, or social media platform, you need a young demographic to succeed.
+Whether you’re launching a video game title, a toy line, an interactive app, a YouTube streaming series, or a social media platform like TikTok, you need a young demographic to succeed.
 After all, young people aren’t just your audience, they're nearly the center of the consumer universe with their disposable income and reserves of free time.
 As long as you hit the target, the appeal of your product will inevitably take care of the rest, right?

 If only youth marketing were quite so easy.
 The fact is, if your marketing strategy aims for an audience no more specific than “young people,” you’re inevitably going to miss the mark.
 “Youth” isn’t some monolithic audience with a wealth of shared experiences you can reliably tap into for a given campaign.
 If anything, a young audience is even more fragmented than market segments drawn from conventional age demographics like 18 to 24.
+The terms of Gen X, Gen Alpha or Millennials are just classifications that miss the nuance of the motivations and behaviors of a specific audience.
 The experiences of a 12-year-old can be vastly different from someone who’s 13 or 14.
 Plus, targeting a population such as children between ages 8 and 12 ignores differences in attention span and cognitive load at either end of the range.

-Viewing a young audience as more than some homogenous mass is just one component of developing a more focused campaign.
+Viewing a youth marketing audience as more than some homogenous mass is just one component of developing a more focused campaign.
 But even after you've narrowed your target audience, you develop a clearer strategy by looking beyond age and toward something more concrete.

 Know who’s buying your product before building any campaign

 Regardless of the age group your brand hopes to reach with a product, you need to think beyond its intended audience.
 More than the ideal user for whatever your brand is marketing, you also need to account for your consumer, who isn’t always the same person.